-Kyzylart Pass is an international high mountain pass at an elevation of 4,280 m (14,042 ft) above the sea level, located on the border of Tajikistan and Kyrgyzstan.
-It’s one of the highest mountain roads of the country.
+Kyzylart Pass is an international high mountain pass located on the Tajikistan-Kyrgyzstan border, at an elevation of 4.292m (14,081ft) above the sea level.
+It’s one of the highest roads of the country.

 It's renowned as one of the world's highest border crossings and is a significant segment of the M41, also known as the Pamir Highway.
 The road leading to the summit, called Kyzyl Art, is predominantly unpaved and quite rugged, lacking bridges, which necessitates crossing small creeks.
 Due to heavy winter snowfall, the pass is often closed during the winter months.

 The Challenging Route: From Sary-Tash to Murghab

 Spanning 223 km (138 miles) in a north-south direction, this road connects Sary-Tash, a village in Kyrgyzstan's Alay Valley in the Osh Region, to Murghab, the capital of Tajikistan's Murghob District in the Gorno-Badakhshan Autonomous Region.
 Sary Tash provides essential amenities such as a gas station, shops, and restaurants, making it a convenient stop for travelers looking to rest or spend the night.
 The road to the pass is characterized by steep, rugged terrain and traverses remote areas, demanding thorough preparation due to its unique location, significant elevation gain, and challenging conditions.

 Borderline Isolation: Navigating Kyzyl-Art's Frontier Control